zhuyunz/KSkyWizard/README.md

    The telluric data is typically stored in `~/.pypeit/cache/download/url/`.
 Multiple files might be present in subdirectories.
 Each subdirectory contains a `contents` file (the actual data file) and a `url` file (an ASCII file linking to the download URL).

-   Find the path to the `contents` file and set it as the `telgridfile` variable in `setup.py`.
-For example:
+   Find the path to the `contents` file and set it as the `telgridfile` variable in `setup.cfg`.
+If you install KSkyWizard under development mode, you can find the `setup.cfg' in /path/to/KSkyWizard/ For example:

    `telgridfile = ~/.pypeit/cache/download/url/5f17ecc1fcc921d6ec01e18d931ec2f8/contents`